-Thus Love his Revels keeping, 'Till Nature at a stand; From talk they fell to Sleeping, Holding each others Hand; And something else, &c.
+Thus Love his Revels keeping,

+'Till Nature at a stand:

+From talk they fell to Sleeping,

+Holding each others Hand;

+and something else, &c.

-The Amorous Barber's Passion of Love for his Dear Bridget.
+The Amorous Barber's Passion of Love for bis

-Ith my Strings of small Wire lo I come,
+Dear Bridger.

 And a Cittern made of Wood;

 And a Song altho' you are Deaf and Dumb,

 May be heard and understood.